Boltzmann's entropy formula: History

 where i ranges over all possible molecular conditions and "!" denotes factorial.
 The "correction" in the denominator is due to the fact that identical particles in the same condition are indistinguishable.
 W is sometimes called the "thermodynamic probability" since it is an integer greater than one, while mathematical probabilities are always numbers between zero and one.

+Introduction of the natural logarithm

+In Boltzmann’s 1877 paper, he clarifies molecular state counting to determine the state distribution number introducing the logarithm to simplify the equation.